GreatSembo/sembo-site/content/posts/2017-10-03--be-who-you-are copy/index.md

 ---
-title: Be who you are and say what you feel
+title: Be who you are and say what yousss feel
-category: "Trail Running"
+category: "sayings"
 cover: photo-1489824904134-891ab64532f1.jpg
 author: greg lobinski
 ---